Last updated on July 18, 2023

 Attend a Long Table Dinner (Stettler)

 This is a true Alberta farm-to-table experience for the whole family.
-The annual Stettler long table dinner takes place each August right on mainstreet in the downtown.
+The annual Stettler long table dinner takes place each August right on the main street downtown.
 100 people can taste the diverse dishes that are locally sourced from the surrounding farms and cooked by chefs from the central region.

 See a “Furry Freak Show” (Torrington)